Thomas Bell (capitalist): Marriage

 Bell was a decades-long bachelor when Pleasant introduced him to Teresa Percy Hoey, who had been one of her "protégés".
 Teresa's maiden name was Harris and she was a widow when she married Bell.

 Thomas and Teresa were said to have married a few months after they met in 1879.
 They lived at a 30-room mansion in San Francisco that was built and furnished by Pleasant by 1880.
 There was an air of mystery about life in the mansion, much of it having to do with the unusual relationship between Pleasant and the Bells.

 After their marriage, the Bells lived separate lives, and much of Teresa's life was controlled by Pleasant.
 Teresa has been thought to be mentally ill, with the Bell children calling her insane.
 Besides overseeing housekeeping and managing the servants, Pleasant selected Teresa's clothes and social activities and controlled the disbursement of money.
 She also mediated between Bell and his wife.
-Pleasant was described at the housekeeper of the mansion, but she built the mansion.
+Pleasant was described as the housekeeper of the mansion, but she built the mansion.
 Because she controlled the activities at the residence, and turned away visitors, Bell's friends and acquaintances were discouraged from calling on them at the mansion.
 Teresa had a full social life before her marriage, which was significantly curtailed afterwards.